3 observations after Embiid scores Sixers-record 70 points

 Joel Embiid shattered the history books Monday night.

-Wilt Chamberlain's 100 points is still the most ever in an NBA game, but Embiid exploded against the Spurs for a Sixers-record 70.
+Wilt Chamberlain's 100 points are still the most ever in an NBA game, but Embiid exploded against the Spurs for a Sixers-record 70.

 He also had 18 rebounds and five assists in a 133-123 win at Wells Fargo Center.